 Some spas have a location or reputation that brings in clients with nothing but a phone number.
 But for most spa owners, you have to go out and market your business to get a quality pool of potential clients.

 I’ve consulted on search marketing for many local businesses and beauty businesses.
+I’ve also written posts on promoting your website and creating a local business marketing strategy.
 Based on those experiences, here are some resort & spa marketing ideas that you can use to bring in more clients & appointments.

 Create Neighborhood-Specific Website Pages

 For clients, “near me” searches are too small, and ZIP code searches are not relevant.
 Neighborhood / city searches are just right.

 That may sound obvious, but most local businesses that I’ve worked with still don’t focus their marketing on neighborhoods.
 It’s a lot of work.
 It’s tedious.
 But it can still be worthwhile.

 Create a neighborhood & next to your neighborhood pages to try to rank for “spa in [neighborhood]” searches.

 Create Niche Amenity Pages